houzelb/osrd/front/README.md

 Now you can run the test with `cd front/ && yarn e2e-tests`.

-> [!CAUTION]
+If you are using a Linux distribution not supported by playwright (which only supports Windows, macOS and Ubuntu/Debian), you can instead start the tests inside a docker container using `osrd/scripts/run-front-playwright-container.sh`.
+You may pass the same options and arguments to this script as you would to `yarn e2e-tests` or `yarn playwright test`.

-> If you try to run `yarn start` instead of running it through docker, you'll notice it doesn't
+> [!CAUTION] If you try to run `yarn start` instead of running it through docker, you'll notice it
-> work because the gateway can't access your local port from inside a container.
-2 solutions:
+> doesn't work because the gateway can't access your local port from inside a container.
+2
+> solutions:
 >
 > - run all the components locally (you might keep Postgres and Valkey in containers)
 > - if on Linux, you can also launch all the containers on the host network: you can replace the
 >   `docker compose <something>` above with `osrd/scripts/host-compose.sh <something>`

 If the tests fail, you'll find a `front/test-results` folder that will contain videos of the fail test executions.
 They might be of help to understand what's going on.
 Note that the CI also exports these videos as artifacts.

 You may also want to explore the documentation of the test framework [Playwright](https://playwright.dev/).
-For example, try launching each test independently using `yarn playwright test --ui`, or debug a test with `yarn playwright test --debug`.
+For example, try launching each test independently using `yarn playwright test --ui`, debug a test with `yarn playwright test --debug`, or launch a specified test of a specified test file with a specified browser once with for example `yarn playwright test 011-op-times-and-stops-tab.spec.ts -g "should correctly set and display times and stops tables" --project=firefox  --retries=0`.

 ## Design rules